Stevenhwang/webhook_for_gitlab/README.md

 # webhook_for_gitlab
-webhook for gitlab by go
+webhook for gitlab written by go

+use supervisor to manager the background job